jakob-schuster/find-cdr3/readme.md

 Usage: find-cdr3 [OPTIONS] --reference-fasta <REFERENCE_FASTA>

 Options:
-  -i, --input-fasta <INPUT_FASTA>
+  -i, --input-reads <INPUT_READS>
-          Input fasta file.
+          Input fasta/fastq file of immunoglobin sequences.
 Reads from stdin if none is provided [default: stdin] -r, --reference-fasta <REFERENCE_FASTA>
-          Reference fasta of V-gene sequences.
-The Cys codon near the end of the V-gene sequence marks the start of the CDR3 -o, --output-tsv <OUTPUT_TSV>
+          Reference fasta of different V-gene sequences.
+The Cys codon near the end of the V-gene sequence marks the start of the CDR3
+  -o, --output-tsv <OUTPUT_TSV>
           Output TSV file of reads and their CDR3s.
 Writes to stdout if none is provided [default: stdout] --sample-size <SAMPLE_SIZE>
-          Size of pre-processing sample, pre-processed to find the most common reference sequences.
-Not used currently [default: 10000]
+          Size of pre-processing sample, pre-processed to find the most common reference sequences [default: 10000] --reference-size <REFERENCE_SIZE>
-      --reference-size <REFERENCE_SIZE>
           Number of top V-gene sequences to actually search for.
-The less you use, the quicker the program, but also the less accurate [default: 20]
+The less you use, the quicker the program, but also the less accurate [default: 5]
+  -t, --threads <THREADS>
-  -c, --parallel-chunk-size <PARALLEL_CHUNK_SIZE>
+          Number of threads to use for parallel processing [default: 1] -c, --parallel-chunk-size <PARALLEL_CHUNK_SIZE>
-          Size of each chunk of reads to process in parallel [default: 500000] -e, --edit-dist <EDIT_DIST>
+          Size of each chunk of reads to process in parallel [default: 300000] -e, --edit-dist <EDIT_DIST>
           Edit distance used for reference sequences [default: 20] -f, --fr4 <FR4>